 2. California Institute of Technology (Caltech) in Pasadena, CA

-As of 2011, Caltech ranked fourth in the Princeton Review's 'Top 10 Best Value Private Colleges'; the company also designated it as one of the best colleges in the west.
+As of 2015, Caltech ranked in the Princeton Review's 'The Best 380 Colleges'; the company also designated it as one of the best colleges in the west.
 Admission to this research-based school is highly selective; former students and faculty members include National Medal of Science recipients and other award winners.
 Once accepted, students can earn undergraduate or graduate degrees in geological and planetary sciences, biology, chemistry and chemical engineering.
 Programs in engineering, physics, mathematics and astronomy are also available.

 3. Cooper Union for the Advancement of Science and Art in New York, NY